venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 In this task, you will configure local peering between the virtual networks you deployed in the previous tasks in order to create a hub and spoke network topology.

-1. In the Azure portal, search for and select **Virtual networks**.
+1. In the Azure portal, search for and select **Resource Groups**.

-1. Review the virtual networks you created in the previous task.
+1. Review the virtual networkson the resource group that you created in the previous task.

     >**Note**: The template you used for deployment of the three virtual networks ensures that the IP address ranges of the three virtual networks do not overlap.